Updated in November 2017 to reflect changes in 'approved' ADR providers.

-The Law Society has changed its advice for firms on compliance with UK regulations which transpose the EU Directive on consumer alternative dispute resolution (ADR Directive).
+This page contains advice on how to comply with the EU Directive on consumer alternative dispute resolution (ADR Directive).

 In order to be as comprehensive as possible, this advice provides: